jjimmanuel/jjimmanuel.github.io/README.md

 - Work resulted in several peer-reviewed publications

 ## Completed Data Science and Artifical Intelligence Projects
+#### ***ProGemma - A Gemma 2 LLM Pre-Trained on Amino Acid Sequences of Length 0 - 512
+- Trained a custom configuration (275M) of the Gemma 2 LLM to generate novel amino acid sequences on a letter-by-letter basis, a key application in protein engineering
+- Built a custom BPE tokenizer to ensure efficient model training
+- Preliminary evaluation of generated sequences on AlphaFold 3 (AlphaFold Server) indicates pTM scores of around 0.5 and PLDDT scores > 60
+- Model improvements by using control tags is currently being investigated

 #### ***ViT_Skin_Cancer – Fine Tuned ViT on Skin Cancer Images***
 - Fine-tuned a ViT (google/vit-base-patch16-224) on a collection of benign and cancerous skin cancer photographs
 - Open-sourced the model on Hugging Face for public use and commentary